 Your selected programs appear on the left side of this page; click each program's name to begin your review.
 Note that depending on your program's requirements, you'll see one or more of the tabs outlined below.

 The Home tab contains the Program Details provided by each program at the start of the application cycle.
-It includes deadlines and other information specific to the program.
+It includes deadlines, required offline forms, and other information specific to the program.
 Be sure to review this page carefully for any additional instructions, information, and/or requirements.

 The Questions tab contains the questions specific to each program.
-Questions may be multiple choice or open-ended text boxes.
-Some programs require an additional essay.
+Questions may be multiple-choice or open-ended text boxes.
+Some programs require additional essays.
 Contact each program directly if you have questions.

 Select your answers for each question and then click Save.
 If copying a response into a text box, check for possible formatting changes.
 We suggest using simple formatting, as tabs, italics, multiple spaces, etc., will not be saved.
 To delineate paragraphs, type a double return between each paragraph.

 The Documents tab is only available for certain programs.
 Uploaded documents will only be visible to that specific program.
 Documents that do not have a red asterisk are optional and do not need to be uploaded for you to submit your application.

 Contact the program directly if you have any questions about their specific requirements.

 If your program provides a PDF form to fill out and upload in this section, you must save and upload it as an image.
 Depending on your computer's operating system, there may be multiple ways to do this; a Google search can point you in the right direction.